 - Must not be delinquent on any debts or have any recent bankruptcies

 You must show that your business is at least 51% owned and controlled by veterans in addition to meeting standard 7(a) loan requirements.
 The SBA definition of veterans includes:

 - Active-duty military in the Transition Assistance Program

 - Reservist or National Guard member

-- Spouse of any of the above, including those who were widowed because of death during service or from service-related disabilities
+- Spouse of any of the above, including those widowed because of death during service or from service-related disabilities

-How To Apply For A Veterans Advantage Loan
+How To Apply For An SBA Veterans Advantage Loan